domschl/RaspberryNtpServer/README.md

 This is compensated by the PPS signal that is directly connected to Raspberry PI's GPIO 4 (you can use other GPIO pins, simply adapt this correpondingly below).

 We need to enable a special kernel driver and overlay in order to receive this once-per-second GPS synchronised pulse as precisely as possible.
+The location of config files for kernel modules and options has changed recently (2024-03)!jj

+### Current Raspberry Pi OS 'Bookworm' (since 2024-03)

+You'll find that `/boot/config.txt` just contains a note that file content has moved to `/boot/firmware/config.txt`.

+1. Edit `/boot/config.txt` and add a line `dtoverlay=pps-gpio,gpiopin=4`.
+(Editing `cmdline.txt` is no longer necessary)
+2. Edit `/etc/modules-load.d/raspberrypi.conf` and add two lines with `pps-gpio` and `pps-ldisc`, to load the required kernel modules

+### Older versions of Raspberry Pi OS and other distris

+if your `/boot/config.txt` does __not__ contain a note that content has moved to `/boot/firmware/config.txt`:

 1. Edit `/boot/cmdline.txt` and add ` bcm2708.pps_gpio_pin=4` at the end of the line.
+(Might not be necessary)
 2. Edit `/boot/config.txt` and add a line `dtoverlay=pps-gpio,gpiopin=4`.
 (Depending on your distri, either 1. or 2. is necessary, but it doesn't seem to hurt to do both).
 3. Edit `/etc/modules-load.d/raspberrypi.conf` and add two lines with `pps-gpio` and `pps-ldisc`, to load the required kernel modules